Bicakus/Bicakus/README.md

 - 👋 Hi, I’m @Bicakus
 - 👀 I’m interested in ethical hacking
-- 🌱 I’m currently learning usint parrotOS and kali
+- 🌱 I’m currently learning using parrotOS and kali
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Bicakus@seznam.cz